How To Avoid a Character Takeover

-Through these discussions around the revisions, I was able to help Sonee organize her thoughts and equip her with the tools needed to look at these details on her own.
+Through discussions around the revisions, I was able to help Sonee organize her thoughts and equip her with tools needed to look at these details on her own.

-Another part of the process is that I asked Sonee guiding questions about her plot, to help her realize how to solve any issue she comes across in her writing.
+Another part of the process is I asked Sonee guiding questions about her plot, helping her realize how to solve any issue she comes across in her writing.

 As a professional, I know what you need to do to make your book better, but most importantly I value your voice and want you to create the solutions to your novel.